Biology Honours Program

 Regardless of which method you choose, you should provide any potential supervisor with a copy of your C.V., an up to date transcript and an outline of your area of interest and how it aligns with their current research.

 How much work is involved in an Honours dissertation?

 The amount of work involved in BIOL 499A or 499B is intended to be equivalent to other senior level Biology courses.
 Generally speaking, students should expect to devote between 5-10 hours/week to their dissertation.
 Your supervisor will help you select, define or redefine research topics to ensure a manageable workload.

 What is the “Red Book”?

-The red book is a guide for both students and supervisors for the registration and successful completion of the Honours Dissertation courses, Biology 499A and 499B.
+The Honours Thesis Writing Guide (or, the "Red Book") is a guide for both students and supervisors for the registration and successful completion of the Honours Dissertation courses, Biology 499A and 499B.